UMWEDU/umw-admissions-sync/_pages/alumni-recruitment.md

 College fairs occur mostly in September and October and again in March and April for juniors.
 Let us know if you would like to be a Hometown Hero and share Mary Washington in your backyard!

-&nbsp;

-To take part, your student may <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577137898501a094262a499697b7384a7d2"><u>register</u></a> by November 13.
-Applicants should indicate whether they wish to receive a decision virtually on November 17 or in person on November 18.
-Candidates must also apply no later than November 13 in order to participate.
-Students should request official copies of transcripts and scores unless applying test optional, to be considered for virtual or onsite admission during this legacy event.

-For the full list of visit opportunities and open houses, please <a href="http://www.umw.edu/admissions/visit/">review</a> the option that works best for your schedule.

 <strong>Do you have other ideas for how alumni can recruit new students?</strong>

 Let us know!
 Email your ideas to <a href="mailto:admit@umw.edu">admit@umw.edu</a> and Admissions will follow up.